Envirometrix/PredictiveSoilMapping/main.md

 which shows that the mapping accuracy at point support is ca. 53% of the original variance (see further Eq.\@ref(eq:normvar)).

-Note also that, cross-validation using block support in is not possible because the input data needed for cross-validation are only available at point support.
+Note also that, cross-validation using block support in many cases is not possible because the input data needed for cross-validation are only available at point support.
 This basically means that, for the Meuse example, to estimate the mapping accuracy at block support we would have to revisit